glichtner/fhir.resources/README.rst

 * Easy to construct, easy to extended validation, easy to export.
 * By inheriting behaviour from pydantic_, compatible with `ORM <https://en.wikipedia.org/wiki/Object-relational_mapping>`_.
 * Full support of FHIR® Extensibility for Primitive Data Types are available.
-* Previous release of FHIR® Resources are available.
+* Preview release of the next FHIR version.
 * Free software: BSD license

 Package Origin